-The type of elem is illegal in Haskell 98, because it contains the constraint Eq a, which constrains only the class type variable (in this case a). this case a).
+The type of elem is illegal in Haskell 98, because it contains the constraint Eq a, which constrains only the class type variable (in this case a).
 More precisely, a constraint in a class method signature is rejected if

 • The constraint mentions at least one type variable.
 So this is allowed: